bastien8060/SLE/README.md

 Informations inside a `{}` are information telling what a shape is like, when combined with a draw action.
 With a Information action (`#[]`), it sets the value.

-The protocol can be split and sent in bits.
-Then it can be effortlessly put back into a single request.
+The protocol can be split and sent in bits to fit in multiple small data transfer.
+Then it is effortlessly put back into a single request.
 To mark the end of the request, we send `@@@` at the end of a request or as another request.

 When drawing circles two parameters are needed: `r` for radius and `c` for midpoint coordinates.
-For polygons one parameters are needed: `c` each points coordinates.
+For polygons one paramete is needed: `c`, whih represents each points with coordinates.

 A basic example for valid requests is this: